Maulik176/vibecoded_todoapp/README.md

 ## License

 This project doesn't include a license file.
-Add a `LICENSE` if you want others to reuse the code with permission terms.

 ---

-If you want, I can also:
-- Add a `.env.example` with the required env keys (safe to commit)
-- Add a short CONTRIBUTING.md or CODE_OF_CONDUCT
-- Add simple API examples (curl) to the README

-Happy coding — tell me which extras you'd like and I'll add them.